kubernetes-sigs/kernel-module-management/docs/mkdocs/developer/index.md

 # Design notes

 Kernel Module Management brings a new `Module` CRD.

-`Module` represents an out-of-tree kernel module that must be inserted into the cluster nodes’ kernel through a DriverContainer scheduled by a `DaemonSet`.
+`Module` represents an out-of-tree kernel module that must be inserted into the cluster nodes’ kernel through a `ModuleLoader` scheduled by a `DaemonSet`.

 KMM optionally builds and runs DriverContainers on the cluster.

-It picks the right DriverContainer image by leveraging kernel mappings in the `Module` CRD that describe which image should be used for which kernel.
+It picks the right `ModuleLoader` image by leveraging kernel mappings in the `Module` CRD that describe which image should be used for which kernel.

 A kernel mapping maps either a literal kernel name or a regex with a kernel’s node.

 This allows for more flexibility when targeting a set of kernels (e.g. “for Ubuntu nodes, build from that repository”).

 Variables available at build time still reflect the actual kernel version.

 ## `Module` CRD

 ```yaml
 apiVersion: ooto.sigs.k8s.io/v1alpha1
 kind: Module